andrew/ultimate-awesome/README.md

 ### Julia Lists
 - [awesome-julia-datasciences](https://github.com/widged/awesome-julia-datasciences) - Resources about Julia for DataSciences / Machine Learning.
 - [awesome-sciml](https://github.com/Mathepia/awesome-sciml) - Awesome-spatial-temporal-scientific-machine-learning-data-mining-packages.
 Julia and Python resources on spatial and temporal data mining.
 Mathematical epidemiology as an application.
 Most about package information.
 Data Sources Links and Epidemic Repos are also included. .

-### Monkey C Lists
-- [awesome-garmin](https://github.com/bombsimon/awesome-garmin) - A list of Garmin application, both for Garmin devices and other tools.

 ## Other Lists